 This activity is led by the overarching question of how an art institute can reflect and react to volatile conditions of culture and politics and produce a critical approach to the oppressive power of the government.
 The center initiates partnerships and collaborations with contemporary artists, theorists, writers, curators, and other institutions in the Middle East and the Balkan region, to explore how creative communities from different peripheries of the world can connect, learn from one another, and break down nationalistic or regional barriers.

-The activities of the center are concentrated in five main areas: the video archive, public presentations, the residency program, publications, and education.
+The activities of the center are concentrated in six main areas: public presentations, education, the video archive, the residency program, publications, and the FablabIL.

 The video archive focuses on media art from the Middle East, Europe, and the Balkans, creates an area for research and functions as a space for gathering valuable data and resources for contemporary art curators, writers and theorists.

 The residency program provides international and local artists, curators, and critics with an opportunity to spend a period of time living and producing work in the city of Holon in order to develop their artistic or theoretical work in relation to our local context.

 Publications - the center publishes the online media, art and culture magazine, Maarav.
 The magazine presents contemporary Israeli art and culture, to discuss and debate it from the perspective and reality of Israel and the world in these exciting and frightening times.